-1. Reach out to former college professors
+1. Reach out to colleges and universities

 Tuck spoke to his former professors and was put in touch with the law department at USC.
 The team helped Tuck’s company form an LLC, which was overseen by the head of the department and didn’t cost the company a dime.